Why is Fairstart Foundations work important?

 What we do in practice

-We train caregivers of children without parental contact in high quality caregiving.
+We train caregivers of vulnerable children and children without parental contact in high quality caregiving.
 We teach caregivers about basic childcare.
 We train them to handle many children per adult and to cope with traumatised children.
 We also educate instructors that can train caregivers in their local language.

 Our products consist of free online training programmes for caregivers and an online instructor education.
 Both the programmes and the education are to be completed through a mix of online learning and practical implementation, and they require only a few technical tools to use and to build a strong foundation.
 This way, Fairstart Foundation helps caregivers improve child development even in places with very few resources.